aleamb/pong3d/README.md

 1. Download and install [Visual Studio 2017 Community](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15)
 2. Download and install [CMake for Windows](https://cmake.org/download/) CMake version must be >= 3.8
-3. Download SDL2 developement libraries for VC (SDL2-devel-2.X.X-VC.zip) and unzip at location on disk
+3. Download SDL2 developement libraries for VC (SDL2-devel-2.X.X-VC.zip) and unzip at any location on disk
-4. Download GLEW binaries and unzip at location on disk
+4. Download GLEW binaries and unzip at any location on disk
-5. Download Freetype binaries for windows [here](https://github.com/ubawurinna/freetype-windows-binaries) Clone repo at location on disk
+5. Download Freetype binaries for windows [here](https://github.com/ubawurinna/freetype-windows-binaries) Clone repo at any location on disk
 6. Open Windows Console Prompt
 7. Set environment variables with locations of libraries downloaded before.